Munster Church, Roermond

 2.00 PM to 5.00 PM

-We have selected the church’s highlights for you.
+We have selected the church's highlights for you.
 There is a remarkable story behind each one.
-Ask for the audiotour when you visit, and listen to the stories as you wander through the church.
-Or take the guided tour, which will lead you to all the highlights.
+Ask for the picture guide when you visit.
+It will lead you to all the highlights.
+With the picture guide you will discover all the stories about this special temple.

 There is no charge to visit the Munsterkerk.